hydroflux/ruby-enumerables-practice-enumerables-review/README.md

 We went from many lines of code requiring us to grab each student one at a time, to just a few lines of code using our `.each` enumerator.
 Much better!

 There are many enumerators available to you in Ruby, below are just a few.
-Read more about them in the official [Ruby documentation][enumerators].
+Read more about them in the official [Ruby documentation](http://ruby-doc.org/core-2.2.2/Enumerable.html).

 ## `.each`